AiSingularity/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested:
-        - The model showed good grasp of the asked concept and providing good examples of how to interpret OOP.
+        - Correctness and coherence: The model showed good grasp of the asked concept and providing good examples of how to interpret OOP.
-        - The output is not well formatted for easy reading.
+        - Output format and readability: The output is not well formatted for easy reading.
 It could have inserted newlines to separate the different points or new pararaphs.
         <img src="images/Activity_1-1.jpg" width="50%"/>

 2. Read the following paragraph and provide a concise summary of the key points…